My blood pressure levels eventually started to rise, as my endo predicted they would, ultimately reaching levels of around 160 on 100.

 Just before I'd started my regular visits to the Day Ward, I was getting some really mixed feelings from my health practitioners.
 On the one hand, my obstetrician seemed concerned.
 As soon as I developed swollen ankles she said her goal was to get me to 34 weeks.
 This made me a bit depressed as I was hoping to be able to carry the baby longer.
 I would go into her office feeling happy with myself, my blood sugar levels, my baby's ultrsounds etc only to come out deflated, feeling like a major high risk patient.
 My endo however didn't agree, and was always reassuring.
 Telling me that a lot of what I was experiencing was normal for most pregnant women.
 I wonder if he mentioned something to her as at one point she started instead telling me that I had done a wonderful job and that she was really pleased with the way things were going.

-Anyhow, I remember after moving house and having my partner's mother to stay for a week, we went away to the mountains for a weekend together.
+Anyhow, I remember after moving house and having Michael's mother to stay for a week, we went away to the mountains for a weekend together.
 I was 34 weeks pregnant.